Thank You Pharmacy Mentors

 Barry

-Barry is the Pharmacist in Charge at our hospitals outpatient pharmacy where I have been practicing at for many years.
-Barry has taught me many things about the operations of an independent pharmacy, but nothing more important than this simple fact.
+Barry is the Pharmacist in Charge at a local hospitals outpatient pharmacy where I have practiced for many years.
+Barry taught me many things about the operations of an independent pharmacy, but nothing more important than this simple fact.
 If you continue to sell a product for less than you purchased it for, the store will eventually go out of business.
 Thank you Barry.

 Our experience as pharmacists is made up of many interactions we have with our fellow practitioners over the years.
 I am grateful to have had the opportunity to work with all of the above individuals, as well as many more too numerous to mention here.